Texas Knee Institute logo

 What is Genicular Artery Embolization for Knee Pain?

-GAE is a minimally invasive knee procedure that offers an advantageous alternative to knee surgery for many patients.
+GAE is a minimally invasive knee procedure that, for many patients, offers an advantageous alternative to knee surgery.
 First, it’s a non-surgical procedure that carries a minimal risk for complications, making it an ideal knee pain treatment for those who prefer to avoid surgery or who aren’t able to undergo invasive procedures.
 Moreover, it is less expensive than surgical procedures, and typically covered by insurance.
-After GAE, you can expect a much faster recovery time than you’d deal with following a surgical procedure.
-Plus, by addressing one of the root causes of knee pain due to osteoarthritis—inflammation—it is still able to effectively reduce your discomfort and improve your quality of life.
+After GAE, you can expect a much faster recovery time than you’d face after a surgical procedure.
+Plus, by addressing one of the root causes of discomfort linked to osteoarthritis—inflammation—it can effectively reduce your discomfort and improve your quality of life, especially for those experiencing knee osteoarthritis symptoms.

 GAE Procedure: Taking a Closer Look

-When you undergo Genicular Artery Embolization, we inject an embolic agent into a catheter that’s directed to reduce blood flow to the genicular arteries around your knee.
-Afterward, inflammation is reduced, and most patients report knee pain relief along with improved mobility and an overall better quality of life.
+When you undergo Genicular Artery Embolization, we inject an embolic agent, via catheter, to reduce blood flow to the genicular arteries around your knee.
+Afterward, inflammation is reduced, and most patients report reduced discomfort along with improved mobility and an overall better quality of life.

 Recovering from GAE